typpo/quickchart/README.md

 Chart.js v3 is supported via the `version` parameter (see [documentation](https://quickchart.io/documentation/) to read more about the version parameter).
 Some custom chart plugins are disabled for >= 3.0.0 due to lack of support.

 If you are self-hosting QuickChart, each QuickChart instance should use a single version of the Chart.js library.
 Mixing and matching versions (e.g., rendering a v2 chart followed by a v3 chart) is not well supported.

-## Securing your self-hosted instance

-If you are hosting QuickChart youself, take care not to expose the service to untrusted parties.
-Because Chart.js configs may contain arbitrary Javascript, it is necessary to properly sandbox your QuickChart instance.

 ## License